-My path into the Medicare insurance world is a result of a very personal experience as a former Medicare beneficiary.
-At a very young age (28) I was diagnosed with severe rheumatoid arthritis (RA) which as you probably know is a rather painful disease.
-Within two years I was forced onto disability experiencing a dramatic drop in income and spent the next year and a half living from the bed to the chair.
+Southern Maine Retirement Services was started in 2005 by Mark and Sonya Allen as a result of a very personal experience for one of its founders.
+A former Medicare beneficiary himself, Mark had at a very young age (28) been diagnosed with severe rheumatoid arthritis (RA).
+This is a painful disease.
+Within two years he was forced onto disability, experienced a dramatic drop in income, and spent the next year and a half living between his bed and the chair.